SlickSaintNick/odinbook/planning.md

   - For an alternative to using AWS S3 for image storage take a look at this [cloudinary](https://github.com/GoGoCarl/paperclip-cloudinary)
 - Use Active Storage to allow users to upload a photo to their profile.
 - Make your post able to be either a text OR a photo by using a polymorphic association (so users can still like or comment on it while being none-the-wiser).
 - Style it up nicely!
-We’ll dive into HTML/CSS in the next course.
+We'll dive into HTML/CSS in the next course.

 ### My own stretch goal